tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ## Misrouting

-Note that the backend server has no way of knowing what the SNI was, but that does not lead to additional privacy exposure because the backend server also only has one identity.
+Note that in Split Mode the backend server has no way of knowing what the SNI was, but that does not lead to additional privacy exposure because the backend server also only has one identity.
 This does, however, change the situation slightly in that the backend server might previously have